10th ANNUAL LA SKINS FEST ANNOUNCES ALL EVENTS AND FILM SCREENINGS NOVEMBER 15th-20th, 2016

 On Thursday November 17th 7pm, SAG/AFTRA hosts an audition workshop for Native American actors.
 The workshop features a panel of casting directors, network casting personnel and Emmy Awards Nominee Actress Sheri Foster (Cherokee).
 Select participants will have an opportunity to audition for the panel and receive professional critique.

 On Saturday, November 19th, the LA SKINS FEST moves to the TCL Chinese Theater in Hollywood.
 At 12 pm, What Was Ours, the award winning SXSW documentary directed by Mat Hames, will screen.
-A young Arapaho journalist and a teenage powwow princess travel from the Wind River Indian Reservation with a wise Shoshone elder to explore vanished artifacts kept in the archives of a museum.
+A young Arapaho journalist and a teenage powwow princess travel from the Wind River Indian Reservation with a wise Shoshone elder to explore vanished artifacts kept in the archives of a museum, throughout the day they also learn how to use the essential hiking gear when camping in all the different places.
 A Q&A with the filmmaker will follow the screening.

 On Saturday, November 19th at 12 pm, a youth day celebration will feature a multimedia seminar with Native American actor Ross Crain (Cherokee Word For Water).
 At 2 pm a Youth Screening program will show films from the LA Skins Fest Summer Youth Workshop.
 Youth from the Viejas Band of Kumeyaay, the Big Pine Paiute Tribe of Owens Valley, and the Colorado River Indian Tribes produced films this summer and will be available for a Q&A following the 2 pm screening.